Jack Lynch: Inter-county

-By the late 1930s Lynch was a dual player with the Cork senior hurling and senior football teams.
+By the late 1930s, Lynch was a dual player with the Cork senior hurling and senior football teams.
 In 1939, he became the only player in history to captain both the inter-county football and hurling teams in the same year.
-That year he won his first Munster hurling title.
-However, Kilkenny later accounted for Cork in the famous "thunder and lightning" All-Ireland final.
-In 1939 and 1940, Lynch guided Cork to back-to-back National Hurling League titles.
+That year he won his first Munster Senior Hurling Championship (SHC) title.
+However, Kilkenny later accounted for Cork in the famous "thunder and lightning" All-Ireland Senior Hurling Championship (SHC) final.
+In 1940 and 1941, Lynch played as Cork won back-to-back National Hurling League titles, with him captaining the first of those.
 However, the 1941 championship was severely hampered due to an outbreak of foot-and-mouth disease.
-Cork only had to play two games to be crowned All-Ireland hurling champions.
-However, they lost the delayed Munster hurling final to Tipperary.
+Cork only had to play two games to be crowned All-Ireland SHC winner champions.
+However, the team lost the delayed Munster SHC final to Tipperary.

 In 1942, Lynch was selected as Cork hurling captain once again.
-That year he captured his second set of Munster and All-Ireland medals.
-The year 1943, proved to be a successful year for Lynch as he won a third Munster hurling medal and a first Munster football medal.
-While the footballers were later defeated in the All-Ireland semi-final, Lynch's hurling team went on to win a third All-Ireland title in-a-row.
-In 1944, Lynch captured his fourth Munster hurling title.
-Later that year Cork created a piece of sporting history by becoming the first team to win four All-Ireland hurling titles in-a-row.
+That year he captured his second set of Munster SHC and All-Ireland SHC medals.
+The year 1943, proved to be a successful year for Lynch as he won a third Munster SHC medal and a first Munster Senior Football Championship (SFC) medal.
+While the footballers were later defeated in the All-Ireland Senior Football Championship (SFC) semi-final, Lynch's hurling team went on to win a third consecutive All-Ireland SHC title.
+In 1944, Lynch captured his fourth Munster SHC title.
+Later that year Cork created a piece of sporting history by becoming the first team to win four consecutive All-Ireland SHC titles.
 Lynch was one of the heroes of the team who played in all four finals.

-In 1945, Cork surrendered their provincial hurling crown, however, Lynch, as a member of the Cork senior football team won his second Munster football title.
-Cork later defeated Cavan in the All-Ireland final, giving Lynch his first, and only, All-Ireland football medal.
+In 1945, Cork surrendered their provincial hurling crown; however, Lynch, as a member of the Cork senior football team, won his second Munster SFC title.
+Cork later defeated Cavan in the All-Ireland SFC final, giving Lynch his first, and only, All-Ireland SFC medal.
 In 1946, the Cork hurlers returned to their winning ways and Lynch claimed a fifth provincial hurling title.
-A fifth All-Ireland hurling medal was later added to his collection following a defeat of old rivals Kilkenny I the final.
-On that September day in 1946 Lynch made Irish sporting history by becoming the first player to win six consecutive senior All-Ireland medals (five in hurling and one in football).
+A fifth All-Ireland SHC medal was later added to his collection following a defeat of old rivals Kilkenny in the final.
+On that September day in 1946, Lynch made Irish sporting history by becoming the first player to win six consecutive senior All-Ireland medals (five in hurling and one in football).

-Lynch captured a sixth Munster hurling medal in 1947, before going on to play in his seventh All-Ireland hurling final in less than a decade.
-The game itself against Kilkenny has often been described as the greatest All-Ireland final ever played.
+Lynch captured a sixth Munster SHC medal in 1947, before going on to play in his seventh All-Ireland SHC final in less than a decade.
+The game itself against Kilkenny has often been described as the greatest All-Ireland SHC final ever played.
 However, Lynch ended up on the losing side by a single point.
 There was some consolation at the start of 1948 as Lynch claimed another National Hurling League medal.
-However, Tipperary quickly became the dominant force in the Munster Championship.
+However, Tipperary quickly became the dominant force in the Munster SHC.
 Lynch retired from inter-county hurling in 1950.
 He had retired from inter-county football several years earlier.